Organize Your Child’s Clothes With This DIY Kid Wardrobe Station

 The DIY Kid Wardrobe Station:

 This space is designed to be their go-to spot in the morning when it comes time for school, or whatever activity that day brings.
-Everything is well within their reach and understanding (through easy to use buckets and labels).
+Everything in this DIY kid wardrobe station is well within their reach and understanding (through easy to use buckets and labels).
 I try to stock their wardrobe with as many basic pieces of clothing I can find.
 The reason behind this is so that they can be free to pick out their outfits independently and I can be sure that in some way they will still match/be presentable for school.

 How To Create This Kid Wardrobe Station: